 When to Create a Single Head Contract

-Most Procore customers choose to create a single head contract for a single construction project.
-This is the simplest way for general contractors to manage the change process, particularly when a construction project has a single project owner or funding source.
+Most Procore customers who manage their construction projects in Procore create a single head contract for a single construction project.
+If you are a head contractor, creating a single head contract is the simplest way to manage a construction project when it has a single project owner and a single funding source.

 When to Create Multiple Head Contracts